 The majority of the habitat assessment parameters evaluated through the DEP procedure are not directly related to mining, but are generally related to the nature of the system being examined and its surroundings (e.g., substrate diversity and availability, artificial channelization, bank stability, buffer width, and vegetation quality).
 Parameters that might be hypothesized to have some linkage to mining are water velocity and habitat smothering, primarily as a result of NPDES discharges to a stream.
-Since the turbidity of the NPDES discharge in 2010 was low, it is unlikely that suspended particles within the discharge made a significant contribution to sediment deposition in the stream.
-Habitat smothering in 2010 was fairly high at most stations, because stream velocity was very low during the dry season followed by high runoff during the wet season.
+Since the turbidity of the NPDES discharge in 2012 was low, it is unlikely that suspended particles within the discharge made a significant contribution to sediment deposition in the stream.
+Habitat smothering in 2012 was low at HCSW-1 and fairly high at HCSW-3 and HCSW-4, because stream velocity was very low during the dry season followed by high runoff during the wet season.